Stores data in server-side persistent storage

 The data you wish to preserve, placed in a table

-This method provides a mechanism for caching agent data to preserve that information through software (agent and device) and hardware (server and imp) restarts.
+This method provides a mechanism for caching data through software (agent and device) and hardware (server and imp) restarts.
 A common use of this technique is to preserve a device’s settings across hardware reboots.

-Any saved data can be cleared by saving an empty table:
+Any saved data can be cleared by passing in an empty table:

-If the end-user reconfigures their device, this process is performed again.
-If the first Plan ID has not been recorded by the app (locally or remotely) and now passed via the BlinkUp SDK to Electric Imp’s device-enrollment server, a new Plan ID will be generated, resulting in a new Agent ID and thus a new agent.
-This second agent will not be able to access data previously saved by the first even though the device is the same.
+If the end-user reconfigures their device, this process is repeated.
+If the first plan ID has not been recorded by the app (locally or remotely) and passed via the BlinkUp SDK to Electric Imp’s enrollment server, a new plan ID will be generated, resulting in a new agent ID.
+This means that the new agent instance will not be able to access data saved by the previous agent even though the device is the same.

-If you require that server.save() data persists across end-user BlinkUps, you must ensure that the same Plan ID, once issued at the first configuration, is re-used every other time the device is configured by that end-user.
-This is the recommended methodology for subsequent re-configurations by the same end-user.
+If you require that server.save() data persists across end-user BlinkUps, you must ensure that the same plan ID, once issued at the first configuration, is re-used every subsequent time that the device is configured by that end-user.

 If the device is passed to a different end-user, the new user will not have access to the previous user’s saved data.
 This is because the new user will run a freshly downloaded instance of your BlinkUp SDK-based app on their own mobile device.
-As such, they will not have a preserved Plan ID and so will get an entirely new agent with a new data store.
-Again, this is the correct behaviour in this circumstance as it ensures the device appears as a ‘clean sheet’ to the new end-user.
+As such, they will not have a preserved pan ID and so will get an entirely new agent with a new, empty data store.
+This ensures that the device appears as a ‘clean sheet’ to the new end-user.

 If a device remains offline for more than 30 days, its agent will be shut down.
 However, this does not affect any data previously persisted by the agent.
 When the device comes back online, a new agent will be instantiated and that agent will be able to retrieve the previously persisted data using server.load() (it has the same agent ID as before).

 The only instance in which the persisted data will not be accessible is when the device is re-activated using BlinkUp and it is assigned a new Plan ID (see above).